THE RALEIGH SUPERCON SATURDAY COSTUME COMPETITION

 * Judges’ Awards (3): Award trophies

-Enter the RALEIGH SUPERCON Competition prior to the advance registration deadline of July 20, 2018.
-Any entries not sent in advance by July 20, 2018 must be entered at the convention at the cosplay info booth.
+Enter the RALEIGH SUPERCON Competition prior to the advance registration deadline.
+Any entries not sent in advance by the deadline must be entered at the convention at the cosplay info booth.
 All entries will be contacted back via email with a contestant # and pre-judging information.

 COSTUME COMPETITION SKILL DIVISIONS